 “There have been a lot of changes since I started in a finance office that had only one calculator,” Killian said.
-“We are now in the process of converting to a new financial system this year.”
+“We are now in the process of converting to Banner finance this year.”

-UNCP will be one of the first UNC institutions to convert to the new system.
+UNCP was the first UNC institution to convert to the new financial system.
 Killian said teamwork and dedicated employees are vital to the success of her office.

-“There is a sense of accomplishment here because we have had more than 10 years of clean audits,” Killian said.
+“There is a sense of accomplishment here because we have had more than 15 years of clean audits and one finding in 17 years,” Killian said.
 “It takes an entire campus – not just our office – to accomplish that.”

 “I am very thankful that I have an experienced and hard working staff,” she said.